MrJava88/CryptCore/README.md

 ![CryptCore](https://github.com/MrJava88/CryptCore/blob/master/prev3.png)

 # CryptCore
-CryptCore is a based Visual Basic Software to Encrypt and Decrypt Files, Images, Software etc.
+CryptCore is a based Visual Basic Software to Encrypt and Decrypt Files, Images, Software also Container with more than thounsand of files.